Supreme state organ of power: Unified power and democratic centralism

-Constitution and the legal system
+The constitution and constitutional supervision

 A picture of the Meeting Room of the Procuratorial Committee of China's Supreme People's Procuratorate.
 In China, as in every other communist state, no institution or law stands above the SSOP.

 Historically, the first communist state constitution, adopted in 1918, granted the All-Russian Congress of Soviets and its Central Executive Committee authority over the adoption and amendment of the constitution.
 The 1936 Soviet constitution reaffirmed that only the Supreme Soviet could exercise this power.
 This model spread to other communist states.
 Later constitutions placed greater emphasis on popular participation for constitutional amendments.
 The constitutions of Laos and Vietnam required public consultation, and Cuba mandated national referendums for constitutional change.

 In theoretical terms, communist constitutions were considered fundamental laws, distinct from ordinary legislation.
 For example, the Hungarian SSOP, known as the National Assembly, could pass both laws and resolutions, but the constitution was recognised as supreme, requiring a qualified majority for constitutional amendment.
 The idea of safeguarding the constitution in communist states was closely linked to socialist legality: the obligation of state organs and citizens to observe the constitution as binding law.
-Unlike liberal systems with judicial review, communist states rejected any institutions that could be placed above the SSOP.
+Unlike liberal systems with judicial review, communist states rejected any institutions that could restrict the SSOP's legal power of decision-making.
 Safeguarding constitutionalism was considered a shared responsibility.
 The procuracy supervised legality in state organs, while the party ensured consistency with constitutional principles.
 Legislative committees could also monitor constitutionality, but constitutional courts, common in liberal states, were rejected as incompatible with the supremacy of the SSOP.
 Yugoslavia and, later, Czechoslovakia were exceptions, though their constitutional courts were established as state organs subordinate to the SSOP.
 Ultimately, these courts derived state power from adoption by the SSOP, regulated fundamental aspects of political and economic life, and occupied the highest place in the legal hierarchy.